 - Trusts [Equity] [Paper 24]

 - The Law of the European Union [Paper 26]

 Exemption from these subjects will be given to a Cambridge law graduate who has taken and passed them in his or her Cambridge examinations.
-A graduate who has not passed all seven subjects in his or her Cambridge examinations should enquire of the Solicitors Regulation Authority (SRA) or the General Council of the Bar to discover how he or she may take the ‘missing’ subjects.
+A graduate who has not passed all seven subjects in his or her Cambridge examinations should enquire of the Solicitors Regulation Authority (SRA) or the Bar Standards Board to discover how he or she may take the ‘missing’ subjects.
 Students wishing to gain exemption in the foundation subjects must study law at Cambridge for a minimum of two years before graduating; this is in line with professional regulations which require a student to have spent at least one half of his or her time during a degree course on the study of law.
-In addition, all students seeking exemption from the CPE must successfully have completed the Freshfields Legal IT Course.
+In addition, all students seeking exemption from the CPE must successfully have completed the Freshfields Skills and Methodology Course (Paper 5).

 Applications for Exemption (Bar): Applications for exemption must be made on forms which are available at www.barstandardsboard.org.uk.
 Queries can be e-mailed to firstname.lastname@example.org.

 Applications for Exemption (Solicitors Regulation Authority): Further information on applying for exemption is available at http://www.sra.org.uk/students/academic-stage.page